thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## Bonus

+Using your preferred ESLint rules, lint your project with the `npm run lint .` command.

+## Bonus

 If you haven't already, inspect and debug your **sportball team** solution from using the React Developer Tools.
 Make sure you understand the application's component hierarchy and its state.

 Then visit [Codecademy's landing page](https://www.codecademy.com/) and, using the React Developer Tools, see what changes can you make to this application's props and state values that'll cause the browser window to render a different DOM hierarchy.